ibm-cloud-docs/solution-tutorials/vmware-as-a-service-tf.hidden.md

 ## Objectives
 {: #vmware-as-a-service-tf-objectives}

 The objective of this tutorial is to demonstrate the basic steps to operationalize a {{site.data.keyword.vmware-service_full}} – single tenant instance after initial instance provisioning.
 This tutorial should take about 10-20 minutes to complete and assumes that [{{site.data.keyword.vmware-service_full}} – single tenant instance](https://{DomainName}/docs/vmware-service?topic=vmware-service-tenant-ordering) and [a virtual data center (VDC)](https://{DomainName}/docs/vmware-service?topic=vmware-service-vdc-adding) has already been provisioned.
-This tutorial uses an example `terraform` template, which can be customized and modified for your use case, if needed.
+This tutorial uses an example Terraform template, which can be customized and modified for your use case, if needed.

 In this tutorial, you will learn:

-* How to create virtual data center (VDC) networks with `terraform`,
+* How to create virtual data center (VDC) networks with Terraform,
-* How to create virtual machines into your create virtual data center networks with `terraform`, and
+* How to create virtual machines into your create virtual data center networks with Terraform, and
-* How to configure network address translation (NAT) and firewall (FW) rules in your virtual data center edge gateway with `terraform`.
+* How to configure network address translation (NAT) and firewall (FW) rules in your virtual data center edge gateway with Terraform.

 The following diagram presents an overview of the solution to be deployed.